-This is a moist meatloaf, light in texture but heavy in flavor and completely nourishing.
+This is a moist meatloaf, light in texture but big in flavor.
 It is basted during the cooking process with a savory, tangy glaze that keeps the meatloaf tender while giving it a sweet crust.
 Oh, and if you didn't notice, it's also shaped like a heart.

 Nobody said Valentine's Day dinner had to be time consuming or difficult.
 This easy dinner is part of the Mediterranean diet and it's absolutely delicious.
-Oregano, mint and feta round out the veggies, salty Greek olives and shrimp.
+Oregano, mint and feta round out the veggies, along with Greek olives and shrimp.

 From juicy, fresh Roma tomatoes to aromatic basil and ooey-gooey mozzarella cheese, this chicken dinner boasts gourmet pedigree and is ready in just 15 minutes.
 Plus, it looks beautiful plated, especially if you're opting for a red theme.

-The predecessor of mac and cheese as we know it now, this Roman dish is made with pasta, cheese and pepper.
+The predecessor of what we now know of as mac and cheese, this Roman dish is made with pasta, cheese and pepper.
 The secret is using the starchy pasta's cooking water to create a creamy sauce that coats each strand.
-The result is perhaps the ultimate three-ingredient dinner ever.
+The result is perhaps the ultimate three-ingredient dinner.

 Adam Richman loves a good rib-eye because of the complexity and richness of flavor.
 The salad offers a nice bit of a counterpoint and the avocado adds to the luxurious mouthfeel.
 It's visually arresting and a great crowd-pleaser.

-Byaldi is a very typical Provençal dish, like a very fancy ratatouille.
+Byaldi is a very typical Provençal dish, like a fancy ratatouille.
 Each layer of the vegetables taste fresh and juicy as you eat them from the warm casserole.
-It's even better the next day if you manage to have leftovers.
+It's even better the next day — that is, if you manage to have leftovers.

 You can never say no to white wine butter sauce, and this one is seriously the best ever.
-Add the salty notes of the capers and sweetness of fresh scallops and you have a little bite of seafood heaven.
+Add salty capers and sweet scallops for a little bite of seafood heaven.

 Veggie-packed pasta is perfect for date night because it's healthy, delicious and comes together fast — so you can get back to spending time with each other.